 The Present Value Module

 This Present Value Module can be approached in a couple of different ways.
-If you would like to read the material, it is broken down into four categories—future value of a lump sum, present value of a lump sum, future value of an annuity, and present value of an annuity.
-Within each section, we show you how to do the computations using either the PV tables or a calculator.
+If you would like to read the material, it is broken down into four categories – future value of a lump sum, present value of a lump sum, future value of an annuity, and present value of an annuity.
+Within each topic we should you how to do the computations using either the PV tables or a calculator.

-You may choose to approach the study of present values using PV tables, a calculator, or Excel.
-We have prepared a series of videos that cover the same nine examples using each one of these tools.
-The videos cover present and future values, lump sums, and annuities.
+Some of you may want to approach the study of present values using the different tools – PV tables, a calculator, or Excel.
+For those individuals, we have prepared a series of videos that cover the same nine examples using tables, a calculator, and Excel.
+The videos cover present and future values, lump sums and annuities.

 Please select whichever way works best for you.